-Between spring and fall 2019, groundwater levels in Well C-1 (Porterville Area) varied approximately three feet from 361 ft amsl to 364 ft amsl.
-These groundwater levels are more than 25 feet above the minimum threshold but below the measurable objective of 377 ft amsl.
+For the Upper Aquifer wells, groundwater levels in Well 22S/27E-13A01 (Porterville Area) varied from 371.2 ft amsl to 367.7 ft amsl.
+These groundwater levels are above the measurable objective and minimum threshold.
 It is noted that groundwater levels in the Porterville Area are predicted to rise with implementation of the ETGSA GSP.
+For the lower aquifer monitoring wells, groundwater